10 Must-Have Customer Service Tools for a 5-star Support

 This is one of the customer service tools created to avoid miscommunication and delays.
 Issuetrak monitors your team’s activity and creates reports based on solved tickets.
 That way, you can keep up with the workflow and solve any potential issues quickly.

 Issuetrak is a task management app that includes a ticketing system.
-Plans start at $69/agent/month.

 Gladly

-Gladly differs itself from other customer support tools due to being person-first support.
+Gladly differs from other customer support tools due to being person-first support.
 That is, instead of focusing on specific tickets and concerns, it organizes queries by user.

 When a customer interacts with the team, the software pulls all relevant data, such as notes from previous conversations, demographic data, buying habits and much more.

 That way, instead of offering blanket statements, agents can offer solutions with the full picture available.
-Paid plans start at $150/month.

 Sprinklr